-It’s really useful to know how to create and modify PDF files in Python.
-The PDF, or Portable Document Format, is one of the most common formats for sharing documents over the Internet.
-PDFs can contain text, images, tables, forms, and rich media like videos and animations, all in a single file.
+It’s really useful to know how to create and modify PDF (portable document format) files in Python.
+This is one of the most common formats for sharing documents over the Internet.
+PDF files can contain text, images, tables, forms, and rich media like videos and animations, all in a single file.

 This abundance of content types can make working with PDFs difficult.
-There are a lot of different kinds of data to decode when opening a PDF file!
+There are several different kinds of data to decode when opening a PDF file!
 Fortunately, the Python ecosystem has some great packages for reading, manipulating, and creating PDF files.

 In this tutorial, you’ll learn how to:

-- Rotate and crop pages in a PDF file
+- Rotate and crop pages in PDF files

 Download the sample materials: Click here to get the materials you’ll use to learn about creating and modifying PDF files in this tutorial.

-In this section, you’ll learn how to read a PDF file and extract the text using the PyPDF2
+In this section, you’ll learn how to read PDF files and extract their text using the pypdf

 :